welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 1. $m$ doesn't have an infinite and high quality source of information to sustain $c(f)$.

-2. There is absolutely no interactivity. (the most $m$ can do is buy a waifu body pillow xd).
+2. There isn't any interactivity (the most $m$ can do is buy a waifu body pillow xd).
 This decreases the motivation to retain $c(f)$ as there is no intimacy and hence $e()$ doesn't function well.

 When a construct is not sustained, it withers away while inducing negative emotions in $m$.
 This is why people become sad when their waifu doesn't say anything back to them.

 ## AI Relations

+Note: The current technical limitations of AI (especially extremely poor long term memory) aren't relevant to this blog, and even if they were, it wouldn't matter because I know nothing about how it works.
+I am pretty sure they will be fixed in a couple of years anyways.

-Now, a layman might think that
+Now, a layman might be inclined to think AI would fix